AdobeDocs/campaign-standard.en/help/sending/using/sending-proofs.md

    >[!NOTE]
    >
    >Email rendering is available with test profiles only.
-If no test profiles has been added to the message, only the **[!UICONTROL Proof]** option will be available for selection.
+If no test profiles have been added to the message, only the **[!UICONTROL Proof]** option will be available for selection.

 1. Confirm your choice.